adibendahan/mysqlbeat/README.md

 # mysqlbeat
-Fully customizable Beat for MySQL server - now with default configuration to build performance dashboard.
-This beat can also ship the results of any query defined on the config file to elastic.
+Fully customizable Beat for MySQL server - this beat can ship the results of any query defined on the config file to Elastic.

 ## Current status
  This project is in beta stage.
 In fact this is the first time ever I wrote go code.